vorakl/vorakl.github.io/src/content/articles/remove-webpage-google.rst

         </url>
     </urlset>

 - `submit this sitemap.xml file`_ to Google to let it know about recent changes.
-It can be done usig *curl* command:
+It can be done using *curl* command:

 .. code-block:: bash